googlearchive/observe-js/README.md

 ## Learn the tech

-### Why ChangeSummary?
+### Why ObserveJS?

-ChangeSummary is a library for observing changes in JavaScript data.
+ObserveJS is a library for observing changes in JavaScript data.
 It exposes a high-level API and uses Object.observe if available, and otherwise performs dirty-checking.

 ### Basic Usage